 Whole life insurance contracts (the oldest type of Paid-up permanent insurance) are designed around the entire life of the insured.
-They also build up cash value inside the policy via the paid up insurance portion of the contract which can be purchased directly from premiums paid, or with participating whole life policies, with the dividends returned to the policy owner from excess profits of the company.
+These policies provide the basic life insurance benefit, death benefit, but they can also provide life benefits which can be used while you’re still alive.
+They do this by building up cash value inside the policy via the paid up insurance portion of the contract which can be purchased directly from premiums paid, or with participating whole life policies, with the dividends returned to the policy owner from excess profits of the company.

 Cash value grows tax-deferred inside whole life policies and as the policy holder you may “borrow against the cash accumulation fund without being taxed.”[ii]
 You may also surrender paid up insurance by requesting a withdrawal from the cash value.